godotengine/godot-docs/tutorials/ui/gui_containers.rst

 Creating custom Containers
 --------------------------

-It is possible to easily create a custom container using script.
+It is possible to create a custom container using a script.
 Here is an example of a container that fits children to its rect size:

 .. tabs::
  .. code-tab:: gdscript GDScript